 The future of the Old Cathedral School

 This important building has been given a new lease of life thanks to the kindness and generosity of the cathedral’s supporters.
-With a planned programme of community events, lectures, concerts, performances, exhibitions and fun activities, this once derelict building is not only going to help us as an organisation to achieve many of our aims, but in doing so, it is once again going to be a thriving hub for music, art and learning for all, right at the centre of our community.
+With a planned programme of community events, lectures, concerts, performances, exhibitions and fun activities, this once derelict building is not only going to help us as an organisation to achieve many of our aims, but in doing so, it is once again going to be a thriving hub for music, art and learning for all, right at the centre of our community with venue space available to hire.